 Michael Fassbender returns as Magneto, who has withdrawn to the island of Genosha, which he has set up as a haven for mutants.
 Jean seeks sanctuary there at some point, but the film’s first trailer suggests that visit does not go well.

 Though she’s less the star of this part of the story, Jennifer Lawrence endures blue body paint one more time as Mystique.
-She’s shifted into a leadership role and alongside Nicholas Hoult, as Beast, helps train the younger X-Men.
+Her character has shifted into a leadership role, and alongside Nicholas Hoult, as Beast, she helps train the younger X-Men.